kubeomatic/k8s-timebomb/docs/README.md

+# THIS DOCUMENTATION IS UNDER CUNSTRUCTION.
+THE INFORMATION HERE MAY BE INCOMPLETE - 2023/04

 # KubeOMatic

 The TimeBomb solution is a Java Spring app which rely on [Kubernetes Dynamic Admission Control ](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to add validty to PODs based on a timer annotation.